dalenewman/Cfg-NET/Articles/EnvironmentsAndParameters.md

 ```

 **Note**: If you have a place-holder in the configuration,
-and you don't setup an environment default, or pass in a parameter, `PlaceHolderValidator`
+and you don't setup an environment default, or pass in a parameter,
-reports it as an error.
+and error is reported.